 If there's a credit balance on an account of an indigent account holder after subsidy has been allocated, the credit amount will remain on the account if it was not a mistake, and no refunds will be made to indigent account holders.
-This credit may be used to clear a sundry account that the indigent customer may have or it will eventually be written off.
+This credit may be used to clear a sundry account that the indigent customer may have or it will eventually be written back.
+Unless evidence is provided to the Manager Revenue or the Chief Financial Officer for approval.